 Chuck Cobb is the author of the recent, best-selling book “The Project Manager’s Guide to Mastering Agile” as well as four other books on Agile Project Management and Business Excellence.

-He is the founder of the Agile Project Management Academy and he is a very popular instructor with over 80,000 students in 174 countries worldwide with almost 5,000 5-star reviews.
+He is the founder of the Agile Project Management Academy and he is a very popular instructor with over 150,000 students in 174 countries worldwide with over 15,000 5-star reviews.

 - His Agile Project Management curriculum is supported on three different training platforms:

 - Udemy, (Including Udemy for Business)

 - Several large major corporations have standardized on his training for all of their project managers